Maple Balsamic Fig Chicken & Zoodles

 1.5 tsp Sea Salt

 On medium high heat (400), add your onion, carrots, and chicken.
 Mix everything together well.
 After 3 minutes, add your salt and fig sauce.
 Continue to cook until your chicken has cooked all the way through.
-Alternatively, you could turn the heat down a bit for a longer cook with a hint of simmer to allow the sauce to soak in a bit more.
+For added flavor, turn the heat down low a simmer for 5 – 10 minutes.

 Time for pictures!